 Reliance on a small number of customers - Air Industries derives most of its revenues from a small number of customers.
 In 2024, three customers accounted for 72.7% of net sales compared to four customers accounting for 69.8% in 2023.
+In 1Q25, three customers accounted for 76.6% of net sales compared to 70.3% in the year-ago period.
 The loss of one or more of the company's largest customers will likely have a materially adverse impact on AIRI's financial results.